 As the seasons change and winter arrives, many people put away their backpacking gear.
 But as the snow falls and the crowds disappear, a new adventure awaits.
-It was a cold December night, and our group met at the Upper River Road trailhead on the North Country Trail.
+It was a cold December night, and our group met at the Upper River Road trailhead on the North Country Trail, ready for a backpacking trip adventure.
 (Parking is near the corner of North Coats Highway and Upper River Road in Brethren, MI, not far from the newly restored Red Bridge).

 We were all geared up for this 2 night, 21 mile North Country trail/Manistee River trail loop backpacking trip, with many layers of insulated clothing, cold weather sleeping bags and sleeping pads, winter hats and gloves, tents or hammocks, trail maps, cell phones with extra batteries, cameras, GPS units, headlamps, first aid kits, cooking stoves, 2-3 liters of water and water filters, 2 day’s worth of snacks, 2 breakfasts, 2 lunches, 1 dinner, and a bucksaw to cut firewood.